UPPMAX/uppmax_intro_day_1/docs/sessions/introduction_visual.md

 # Basic use with visual tools introduction

+> I really liked that the course started with very basic commands and
+> getting to know how to move around in the remote desktop and the terminal.
+>
+> A learner in this course ([source](evaluations/20240827/README.md))

 Here we start using Rackham.
 To ease the learning curve, we use software that is visual, so you can start feeling at home on Rackham,